cstb/citygml-energy/guidelines/Guidelines_EnergyADE.md

 **SystemOperation**

 It details the operation of the energy conversion system for a specific end-use and operation time.
 For instance, a reversible heat pump may have 3 operation modes: heating production in winter, cooling production in summer, and hot water production during the whole year.
+Attributes are end use type, a schedule for operation time and yearly global efficiency.

+**DistrictNetworkSubstation**

+Subtype of `EnergyConversionSystem` for heating or cooling networks substations.
+Adds attributes for network ID and network node ID.

+**HeatPump**

+Subtype of `EnergyConversionSystem` for heat pumps to add carnot efficiency and heat source.
+Heat source is described using a `HeatSourceType`.

+**HeatSourceType**

+List of heat source types for heat pumps, e.g. ambient air, aquifer and exhaust air.

+**ElectricalResistance**

+Subtype of `EnergyConversionSystem` for electrical resistances.
+Comes without additional attributes.

+**MechanicalVentilation**

+Subtype of `EnergyConversionSystem` for ventilation systems with attributes heat recovery (with or without) and recuperation factor.

+**CombinedHeatPower**

+Subtype of `EnergyConversionSystem` for CHP systems.
+Utilizes a string describing the technology type.

+**Boiler**

+Subtype of `EnergyConversionSystem` for boiler.
+Defines if it is a condensation boiler or not.

+**SolarEnergySystem**

+Subclass of `EnergyConversionSystem` for solar energy systems.
+Has attributes for collector surface, azimuth and inclination.
+Differentiates into solar thermal and photovoltaic systems.

+**SolarThermalSystem**

+Subtype of `SolarEnergySystem` for thermal systems.
+Uses a string to describe the technology type.

+**PhotovoltaicSystem**

+Subtype of `SolarEnergySystem` for photovoltaic systems.
+Defines the material type of photovoltaic cells with a string.

 [^1]: [IBM knowledge Center](http://www-01.ibm.com/support/knowledgecenter/SSCRJU_3.0.0/com.ibm.swg.im.infosphere.streams.timeseries-toolkit.doc/doc/timeseries-regular.html)